Table of Contents

 - Do they take holidays together?

 It is not necessary that all the above elements be present before cohabitation is established but some of the elements must be established.
-It would be necessary to establish co-residence - that the couple actually or normally reside at the same address - and that some of the other elements are also present.
+It would be necessary to establish that a relationship exists between the couple and that the couple co-reside - that the couple actually or normally reside at the same address - and that some of the other elements are also present.